Frequently Asked Questions

 The city would also have to continue managing the various inefficiencies and higher costs associated with both buildings.
 For example, Maintenance Facility staff would have to continue wasting labor hours on driving to the offsite vehicle storage location and rearranging vehicles and equipment in the cramped garage.
 At the License & Passport Center, staff would have to continue staggering training sessions over several hours because all staff cannot fit into one room at the facility.

-Residents can also vote early at home by requesting an absentee ballot.
-Absentee ballots must be received by 8 p.m. on Election Day to be counted.
+3. Vote early at home by requesting an absentee ballot.
+Absentee ballots must be received by 8:00 p.m. on Election Day to be counted.

 Still have questions?